 Currently, proposed tax changes will end a law that has been in place for more than 70 years.
 Since 1942, alimony payments have been considered a deductible expense on personal tax filings.
 At the end of 2018, that law will be cut from the books.

 The impact of such cuts on West Michigan couples could be far-reaching.
-Aside from the increase in cost to the payer, alimony may now become an even more hotly contested issue in divorce cases since it is likely to push either side in the case to disagree with the amount requested.
+Aside from the increase in cost to the payer, alimony payments from divorce may now become an even more hotly contested issue in divorce cases since it is likely to push either side in the case to disagree with the amount requested.

 For the payer, the law means they will carry more expense for years to come.
 For the payee, the law could mean that they get a lower settlement in their divorce case, potentially affecting their quality of life.
 This major change has the potential to drive divorce rates up for the remainder of 2018.